yendregi/HyperRunner-Tutorial/README.md

 # how to build from command line
 1. on a *nix machine
-	1. cd to $home
+	1. `cd` to $home
-			1. ./gradlew lwjgl3:distTar
+		1. execute: `./gradlew lwjgl3:distTar`
-1. on a windoze machine
+2. on a windoze machine
-	1. cd to $home
+	1. `cd` to $home
-			1.gradlew.bat lwjgl3:distTar
+		1. execute: `gradlew.bat lwjgl3:distTar`
-2. created jar will be complied to $home\lwjgl3\build\libs\HyperRunner-0.0.1.jar
+3. created jar will be complied to $home\lwjgl3\build\libs\HyperRunner-0.0.1.jar
-	1. to run the created jar (double clicking it from win explorer can launch it if you have java 11 set as your default jvm... otherwise issue will arise)
+	1. to run the created jar (double clicking it from the "windows-exploder" ui can launch it if you have java 11 set as your default jvm... otherwise issue will arise)
 		1. cd to $home\lwjgl3\build\libs\
 			1. java -jar HyperRunner-0.0.1.jar